Ceilingsz/CP-Database/README.md

 CP Database is an application that allows you to upload user submissions from codeforces for easy access.
 It uses Express JS for the backend with PostgreSQL for a database.
+It has been deployed at https://cfdb.onrender.com/ :)

 # Set up to run locally